d4v3y0rk/vehicletracker/README.md

 1. A telegram account
 2. A telegram bot account
 3. A Geocodio account
-4. Your vehicle nust already be registered with FordPass
+4. Your vehicle must already be registered with FordPass

 ## Usage